joeygaitan/react-blog-frontend/README.md

 What I learned:<br/>
 I learned how to use AJAX requests with axios to get data from an api with react.
 In addition, I learned how components and props works with react and a got a stronger understanding of react-router.

-*To try out please fork and clone the backend and the frontend repositories.
+*To try out please fork and clone the backend and the frontend repositories.<br/>
-*Then in both repositories please do npm i to install npm packages.
+*Then in both repositories please do npm i to install npm packages.<br/>
-*in the backend do npm run dev to start the node local server *in the frontend repository do npm start to run the frontend repository
+*in the backend do npm run dev to start the node local server <br/>
+*in the frontend repository do npm start to run the frontend repository <br/>

 <strong>Things To improve<strong/>: <br/>